 However, as part of their emergency declarations, many states have temporarily relaxed licensure requirements or issued expedited licenses for out-of-state physicians.
 It’s a fluid and dynamic situation.
 For up-to-date information, providers should refer to the latest information from the American Medical Association (AMA).
 Another useful resource is the Federation of State Medical Boards (FSMB), which is tracking executive orders related to licensure.

-Registered agent requirements for telehealth practitioners
+Registered Agent requirements for telehealth practitioners

 Other telehealth regulatory developments include new out-of-state registration requirements.
-For example, in Florida a relatively new law permits out-of-state health care professionals without a license in that state to deliver telehealth care services, but only if they designate a registered agent for service of process in that state.
+For example, in Florida a relatively new law permits out-of-state health care professionals without a license in that state to deliver telehealth care services, but only if they designate a Registered Agent for service of process in that state.

 During this time of crisis, telehealth is an important lifeline for patients and healthcare professionals, breaking down distance barriers, and ensuring access to care is provided to those who need it most by triaging low-risk urgent care and follow-up appointments.

-By reducing unnecessary visits to clinics and hospitals, we can all play our part in reducing risk of exposure of infectious disease.
 As the pandemic landscape continues to evolve, healthcare professionals can anticipate that telehealth rules and regulations will also change.
 It pays to have one eye on the licensing and regulatory landscape environment at this time.